Extracting total Amb programs from proofs

 \subsection{Reduction to weak head normal form}

-A closed program is called a weak head normal form (w.h.n.f.) if it begins with a constructor (including $\Amb$) or has the form $\lambda x.
-M .$ We define inductively the following small-step leftmost-outermost reduction relation $\ssp$ on closed programs.
+A program is called a \emph{weak head normal form (w.h.n.f.)} if it begins with a constructor (including $\Amb$), or has the form $\lambda a.
+M$.
+We define inductively a small-step leftmost-outermost reduction relation $\ssp$ on programs where $C$ ranges over constructors.